 Requests should be processed within 12 hours.

-Before posting the sample of work to the moderator, please ensure the address on the moderator label corresponds to the address provided on the sample request.
+Before posting the sample of work to the moderator, make sure the address on the moderator label matches the address on the sample request.

-If it does not, please contact our customer support centre.
+If it doesn't, please contact our Customer Support Centre.

 Once you have submitted your marks to OCR and your moderator you will receive a moderation sample request.

 For most specifications you will receive a sample request via email from email@example.com (see Exceptions below).

 Once we start to send sample requests (usually at the beginning of the month in which the mark submission deadline falls), you will normally receive a sample request within one or two days of submitting your marks.

 If you are part of a consortium we will wait until we have received marks from each centre before sending a sample request.

 Samples will include work from across the range of attainment of the candidates’ work.

 The size of the sample we request depends on the number of candidates for the relevant unit/component: